 This procedure applies to all employees of Carmarthenshire County Council, except for staff on the complement of locally managed schools for whom a separate procedure applies.
-It does not cover: individual grievances, grading of posts, disciplinary matters, non-confirmation of employment during probationary periods, equal pay grievances, matters more appropriately dealt with under an alternative policy or procedure or any collective issues for which more extensive collective bargaining arrangements exist e.g., the Employee Relations Group (ERG).
+It does not cover: individual grievances, grading of posts, disciplinary matters, non confirmation of employment during probationary periods, equal pay grievances, matters more appropriately dealt with under an alternative policy or procedure or any collective issues for which more extensive collective bargaining arrangements exist e.g. the Employee Relations Group (ERG).

-Complaints about bullying or harassment should be dealt with under the Authority's Behavioural Standards in the Workplace Guidance.
+Complaints about bullying or harassment should be dealt with under the Authority's Dignity at Work Policy.
 Employees raising a concern under the Public Interest Disclosure Act should refer to the Whistleblowing Policy.